The fixation line in the ${\Lambda}$-coalescent: Applications

-Before stating our main theorem, it is perhaps opportune to recall the statement of the problem of the last coalescence in a self contained manner: The block counting process $(X^{n}(t), t \geq 0)$ is a Markov chain started at $n$ and a.s. absorbed at $1$ in finite time.
-In the case of the Beta($2-\alpha,\alpha$)-coalescents, we recall from \reff{def:lambdaij} that the transitions rates of the block counting process from $j$ to $i$ are given by:
+Before stating our main theorem, it is perhaps opportune to recall the statement of the problem of the last coalescence in a self contained manner: The block counting process $(X^{n}(t), t \geq0)$ is a Markov chain started at $n$ and a.s. absorbed at $1$ in finite time.
+In the case of the $\Beta(2-\alpha,\alpha)$-coalescent, the transitions rates of the block counting process from $j$ to $i$ are given by